rakaardiansyah/rakaardiansyah/README.md

 - 👋 Hi, I’m @rakaardiansyah
-- 🌱 I’m currently working in an IT company as a UI/UX Designer and Frontend Developer
+- 🌱 I'm a tech enthusiast with background in front-end development and UI/UX design.
 - 💞️ I have also written a Tutorial Blog >> https://infogabut.blogspot.co.id
 - 📫 How to reach me on website https://rakaardiansyah.my.id and Dribbble https://dribbble.com/rakaardiansyah
 -  Follow my Social Media IG @infogtech.id